pot odds in poker step-by-step

 To add to all of this, your opponent will not always bet on the turn when you miss one of your outs, which means sometimes you will get to see a free river card and an additional 18% chance of hitting your flush.

-You can see how will we definitely reach our required 27.6% equity that we needed in order to profitably call.
+You can see how we can clearly reach the required 27.3% equity needed in order to profitably call.

 Example 3: Using Pot Odds to Bluff-Catch on the River